 An independent clause could be a sentence by itself or could be combined with other clauses.

-Here are some examples of independent clauses (provided by Capital Community College).
+Here is a downloadable PowerPoint file with some examples of independent clauses (provided by Capital Community College).
 The independent clauses are italicized:

 A dependent clause cannot be a sentence by itself.
 If it was by itself it would be a sentence fragment.
 It needs to be combined with an independent clause to be a full sentence.

-Here are some examples of independent clauses (provided by Capital Community College).
-The independent clauses are italicized and the dependent clauses are underlined:
+Here is a downloadable PowerPoint file with some examples of dependent clauses (provided by Capital Community College).
+The independent clause is italicized and the dependent clause is underlined: